axioned/handbook/docs/playbook/playbook.md

 ## Teamwork

 Building great digital products requires diverse perspectives.
-At Significa we embrace a diverse but inclusive culture and are committed to providing equal opportunities to all, regardless of gender, race, sexual orientation, disability, age, religion or any other aspects of appearance, background or personality.
+At Axioned we embrace a diverse but inclusive culture and are committed to providing equal opportunities to all, regardless of gender, race, sexual orientation, disability, age, religion or any other aspects of appearance, background or personality.

 > Even though we have fun together, we don’t tolerate any kind of disrespectful behaviour, discrimination or harassment.

 ### Experiment

-Serendipity and spontaneous discovery are at the heart of all creative thinking and are some of the cultural pillars of Significa.
+Serendipity and spontaneous discovery are at the heart of all creative thinking and are some of the cultural pillars of Axioned.
 We believe that good things come from experimentation, random ideas and "just trying things".
 We incentivise a creative environment and an experimental playground.

 ### Communication